Calico-Care/Calico/README.md

 ### PR Guidelines

 - Use Graphite’s PR templates; include clear “what/why” context and link related issues.
-- Keep stacks small—`gt stack submit` should only include review-ready commits.
+- Keep stacks small—`gt submit --stack` should only include review-ready branches.
 - Ensure CI checks pass (`bun run lint`, `bun run type-check`, Maestro flows) before updating the stack.
-- Request review via Graphite or GitHub, and use `gt amend` + `gt stack submit --update` to address feedback.
+- Request review via Graphite or GitHub, and use `gt modify -a` (or `gt modify -cam "Respond to review"`) followed by `gt submit --stack` to refresh the PR.

 ## 📄 License